-Walk-In Ovens, also referred to as Batch Ovens or Truck-In Ovens, are industrial ovens that are manufactured for industrial applications such as aging, adhesive curing, baking, bonding, drying, metal finishing, preheating, and more.
-Walk-In Ovens are a larger scale industrial oven that can be engineered for any need, whether it is a “customized” standard oven, or an oven custom-engineered from conception to final product.
+Walk-In Ovens, also referred to as Batch Ovens or Truck-In Ovens, are a larger scale industrial oven that can be engineered for any need, whether it is a “customized” standard oven, or an oven custom-engineered from conception to final product.

-Industrial Walk-In Ovens are available in variety of sizes, and Wisconsin Oven offers standard sizes up to 6,000 cubic feet.
-Wisconsin Oven can customize even larger sizes to meet customer needs.
-Walk-In Ovens are offered with temperature ratings up to 1,400 degrees F, and as gas fired or electrically heated.
+Industrial Walk-In Ovens are available in standard sizes up to 6,000 cubic feet, with larger custom sizes available upon request.
+Walk-In Ovens are offered with temperature ratings up to 1,400°F, and as gas fired or electrically heated.
 Wisconsin Oven’s Walk-In Ovens can be customized with a variety of options, such as notched doors for overhead trolley rails, doors on both ends of the oven, guaranteed temperature uniformity, windows, lights, access ports, and more.

 Versatility.
 Anything that will fit inside the work chamber can be processed in a walk-in batch oven.
 The most popular style of walk-in oven uses combination airflow, which delivers the air to the load from both sides at the bottom, and draws it up through the load before directing it through a roof-mounted return duct at the top of the heating chamber.
 This airflow style is extremely versatile, provides excellent temperature uniformity, and will accommodate most load arrangements.